zbenmo/kill_dots/README.md

-kill_dots.py - utility for passing files from Dynamo to EMAN
+kill_dots.py - utility for renaming files named with '.' in SerialEM to EMAN
 ============================================================

 zbenmo@gmail.com (Oren)